The Husqvarna 281 XP chainsaw was made between 1986 and 2001.

 Husqvarna said in their 2003 product listing:

-Husqvarna 281XP is among the largest class of professional saws.
-Like all Husqvarna saws, the 281XP has an optimum power/weight ratio.
 High power in combination with rugged power and effective anti-vibration features are even more important when long, demanding work shifts and big dimensions are everyday fare.

-Other Husqvarna army saws include the 154, 161 SE, 254, 444 SE, 266 SE, 268, and 272 XP, among others.
+Other Husqvarna army saws include the 154 SE, 161 SE, 254, 444 SE, 266 SE, 268, and 272 XP, among others.

-281 XP Review
+281 XP reviews

 The fellow who owns the saw in the FB post above shared the following in response to someone else who bought one with a scored piston: